Full Metal Jacket (1987)

 After graduation, Hartman assigns each recruit a MOS (Military Occupational Specialty), most of them as 0300 (Infantry).
 One exception is Joker who is assigned as a 4212 (Basic Military Journalism).
 On the platoon's last night on Parris Island, Joker draws fire watch (guard patrol), during which he discovers Pyle in the bathroom loading his M-14 rifle with live ammunition.
 Frightened, Joker attempts to calm the insane Pyle, who begins shouting, executing drill commands, and reciting the Rifleman's Creed.
 The noise awakens Hartman, who confronts Pyle and demands that he drop the rifle.
 When Pyle refuses and does not respond, Hartman hurls further insults at him.
 Pyle responds by shooting Hartman dead, and then aims the rifle at Joker.
 Joker pleads with Pyle, who lowers the rifle and nods, possibly in recognition of Joker as a friend.
 Pyle sits down on a toilet, places the muzzle of the weapon in his mouth and pulls the trigger, killing himself.

 One year later, Joker is in Da Nang, reporting on the Vietnam War for the military newspaper Stars and Stripes.
 He and his partner, combat photographer Rafterman (Kevyn Major Howard), meet a prostitute (Leanne Hong) in the streets and encounter a thief (Nguyen Hue Phong) who steals Rafterman's camera.
+Walking back to their base, Rafterman remarks that he wants to join Joker in the field and get a good story.
+Joker tells him he won't take him along for fear of Rafterman being killed.
 When they return to their base, they are given new assignments, but Joker wants to go to the front lines to get a good story.

 The next day, the staff learns about enemy attacks throughout South Vietnam.
 Joker's commander, Lt.
 Lockhart (John Terry), assigns Joker to Phu Bai, a Marine forward operating-base near the ancient Vietnamese city of Hue, to cover the combat taking place in the area.
 Rafterman accompanies him, hoping to get some combat experience.
 During the helicopter ride, Joker and Rafterman encounter an insane door gunner who shoots indiscriminately at unarmed Vietnamese civilians on the ground, boasting about his ability to kill.